By Wendy Stoltz / Last Modified On January 15, 2023

 Notes

 - Check if your gluten-free flour contains xanthan gum.
-If not, then add the 2 teaspoons.
+If not, then add 2 teaspoons.
 The xanthan gum will give your pasta a nice chewy texture and prevent the pasta from being too crumbly.

-- If you have a pasta machine simply roll out the dough and then pass it through the pasta machine.
+- If you have a pasta machine, simply roll out the dough and then pass it through the pasta machine.
 Toss the shaped pasta through some flour and shape it into a nest.

 Recommended Products